Monday, July 30, 2012

 Unlike other degrees, we have a major supply problem with medical school.
 We have a massive generation aging (the Baby Boomers) and we've expanded medical coverage under the health care law (increasing competition for goods and services).
 We don't have the equivalent increase in students attending medical school and we continue to see a rise in lawyers - these lawyers will only complicate the future healthcare system.
 In other words, health care costs will continue to rise for the foreseeable future due to a lack of doctors (this factor alone will cause problems).
 As this causes pain in the medical field, it could create more shortages because a shortage of labor can lead to overwork of that labor (ie: with a doctor shortage, existing doctors have to "offset" the labor shortage, thus some may choose to retire early).
 This could also cause pain in related medical professions, such as nursing.

 Another factor, contributing to this problem, is the hostility toward young men on college campuses.
 In a private discussion I had with executives titled "Too Many Young Men In STEM Fields", I highlighted government policies trying to attract more young women, while punishing young men with interest in science (normally, a precursor to medical school).
-To put it bluntly: we need doctors regardless of their gender (note the the policy to decrease help to young men in STEM fields while trying to promote young women is a move to strengthen Obama's popularity among young single women - most of whom support his candidacy).
-While I understand the political move by Democrats, as young women are predominantly their voters, the problem is that we have a labor shortage in medicine.
+To put it bluntly: we need doctors regardless of their gender.
+While I understand the political move, as young women predominantly are viewed as a voter base, the problem is that we have a labor shortage in medicine.
 When you're faced with a labor shortage, you don't exacerbate the problem with policies that increase the shortage.
 Don't miss that male doctors are much more likely to work longer hours than female doctors.
-This means that you would need as much as twice as many female doctors as male doctors.
+This means that you would need close to as much as twice as many female doctors as male doctors.

 Note: The unintended consequences of serving only your group of people is that you end up undermining your group of people.
 We live in a society with a specialized division of labor.
 In this society, we rely on others and their skills (specialty).
 If we have a shortage of any specialty, we all pay a higher cost.
 Any political policy that favors one group over another in a way that would discourage one group from obtaining a specialty (especially when that specialty is in a shortage), will result is huge consequences for everyone including the favored group.